mumez/Historia/doc/Tutorial.md

 #### Explanation:

-- The `applyTo:` method is called by the framework to apply the event to the target model (`HsBankAccount` in this case).
+- The `applyTo:` method is called by the framework to apply the event to the target model (`HtBankAccount` in this case).
 - The `self value` retrieves the value stored in the event (e.g., the balance change amount).
 - The `applyBalanceChange:` method is then called on the target model to update its state.